blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 #### Taking Notes

-While reading a book, you can press Ctrl + N (or select the "Take Note" menu item from the "Annotations" menu to take a note.
+While reading a document, you can press Ctrl + N (or select the "Take Note" menu item from the "Annotations" menu to take a note.
 The note will be added at the current position of the cursor.
 You'll be asked to provide the title and the content for the note.
 Type the desired title and content, and then click the OK button.
 A note will be added at the current location.

 When you navigate to a page containing at least one note, you will hear a little sound indicating the existence of a note in the current page..